datatheorem/strongarm/README.md

 1) Search the instructions in the function up to start_index, marking every register which contains some piece of data which is eventually combined into the value of `desired_reg`.

-All of these register's values must be determined to determine the final value of `desired_reg`.
-This means that we also need to determine the value of every one of these registers before we can calculate the final value of `desired_reg`.
+All of the integer values in these marked registers must be determined to determine the final value of `desired_reg`.
+This means that for every register marked by 1), we must repeat 1) with the marked register as `desired_reg`, so we obtain the full dependency tree of registers whose values must be known before the original `desired_reg` can be calculated.

 Because of this, work expands: